 Before you cast your ballot, visit the Online Election Guide.
 This guide includes information to inform your vote, such as candidate backgrounds, leadership styles, and contributions to APNA.
 Paper copies are available upon request by calling APNA at 855-863-2762.

 Click here to vote.
 Ballots must be postmarked or electronically submitted no later than July 1, 2019 to be considered valid.

-The 2017 Nominating Committee carefully considered the impressive nominations received before selecting this year’s candidates.
-The slate of candidates reflecting geography, gender, professional experience, and racial diversity, which was subsequently approved by the Board of Directors.
-We are grateful to all of those who participated in this process and applaud those willing to submit their names for consideration.
+The 2019 Nominating Committee composed a balanced slate of candidates reflecting geography, gender, professional experience, and racial diversity, which was subsequently approved by the APNA Board of Directors.
+We are grateful to all of the outstanding candidates who participated in this process and applaud them for being willing to submit their names for consideration.

 Thank you for your continued support of APNA and PMH nursing.
 Let your voice be heard by casting your vote for the new leaders of your association!

 Chair, Nominating Committee

 Excerpt from the BYLAWS OF THE AMERICAN PSYCHIATRIC NURSES ASSOCIATION